The Lycoming XR-7755

 by Kimble D. McCutcheon

-An alternative mounting method with the engine supported at its blower section utilizing a circular ring similar to conventional radial engines was feasible.
-A variation used a cylinder-head for weight loads and crankcase mounts for torque loads was discussed, but the complication of designing the mount to insure proper torque and weight distribution ruled out this scheme.
-The mounting scheme that was adopted used nine rubber vibration isolators between the mount ring and engine blower housing.
-Since the blower housing carried all loads, a blower housing stress analysis was included, indicating that the blower housing was strong enough to transmit the loads, even if the analysis was approximate due to the irregular structural shape analyzed.
+The Aircraft Laboratory preferred the second mounting method.
+A Lycoming-proposed variation of this scheme used cylinder head attachments for weight loads and crankcase mounts for torque loads, but designing the engine mount to insure proper distribution of torque and weight loads was complicated.
+The most feasible approach used nine rubber vibration isolators between the mount ring and engine blower housing, which meant that the blower housing carried all loads.
+Report X-661 presented a blower housing stress analysis indicating that it was strong enough to transmit the loads, although the analysis was approximate due to the irregular structure analyzed.

-2. Incorporation of motion limiting stops (snubbers) that prevented excessive power plant displacement during starting, warming up and idling, and during aircraft accelerated maneuvers.
+2. Incorporation of motion limiting stops (snubbers) that prevented excessive power plant displacement during starting, warming up, idling and accelerated aircraft maneuvers.

-3. Means to prevent complete separation if the elastic vibration isolator material failed.
+3. Means preventing complete attachment separation if the isolator elastic material failed.

 4-5 Jan 1945.
 Prescott visited Lycoming and reviewed drawings for parts ready for fabrication.
 He concluded that engine development had been delayed by approximately three months, but thought it still possible to complete a 36-cylinder engine during spring 1945.
 He suggested allocating funds for 3- and 4-cylinder testing in order to accomplish as much as possible in connection with the 36-cylinder.